mayagel/CopyFieldMapArea/README.md

 # Filed Map Area Project

-This project contains scripts for managing offline map areas in ArcGIS Portal.
+This project contains scripts that gives example how to copy offline map areas in ArcGIS Portal. (workaround for the fastforward solution that is not working with the error "token required")

 ## Setup

 Configure your environment variables:
-   - Copy `config.env.example` to `config.env`
+   - Copy `config.py.example` to `config.py`
    - Edit `config.env` with your actual values:
      ```
      USERNAME=your_username@domain.com